Apostolos-Valiakos/Speakify/README.md

 ## Contributing

-We welcome contributions to LinguaSynth!
+We welcome contributions to Speakify!
 To contribute:

 1. **Fork the Repository**:
     Click the "Fork" button on the top right of this page to create a copy of the repository on your GitHub account.